 What a poker champion can teach us about managing and overcoming anxiety

 It’s 35 degrees this morning, and partway through a 3,000-meter race, I go into panic mode.
 I can’t breathe.
 Suddenly, the battle is not on the water but is inside my own mind.

 Worry serves the essential function of helping us solve legitimate problems, but anxious worrying serves the opposite function.

 What a no-ropes rock climber can teach us about tackling our Anxiety.

-Reid Wilson, Ph.D., directs the Anxiety Disorders Treatment Center in North Carolina, teaches at the University of North Carolina School of Medicine, and is the author of Stopping the Noise in Your Head.
+Reid Wilson, Ph.D., directs the Anxiety Disorders Treatment Center in Chapel Hill, NC.
+He is the author of Stopping the Noise in Your Head and five other books.